meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 ---
 title: Return and Refund Orders
-description: 'Instructions for issuing full or partial refunds for return requests received from [!DNL Walmart Marketplace] from [!DNL Channel Manager] for Adobe Commerce and Magento Open Source.'
+description: "Instructions for issuing full or partial refunds for return requests received from [!DNL Walmart Marketplace] from [!DNL Channel Manager] for Adobe Commerce and Magento Open Source."
 ---
 # Return and refund orders